Nikola-code-ai/Robotics_Assignment_4/README.md

 ```
 ### Part 3: Programming a Custom Script for Physical Turtlebot3 Bottle Pick and Place

 In part 3, you need to extend your teleoperation code in Assignment 3 and ROS2 subscriber code in Assignment 4 to make the turtlebot autonomously detect, approach, and pick up and place the bottle from and to the ground.
+We recommend having a single custom script for part 3 of the assignment.

 In order to complete part 3, you need to learn how to use ROS 2 to command the turtlebot using your own program.